MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 ## Task 7- Enable file monitoring in Microsoft 365 Defender

-You want to use file policies in Microsoft Defender for Cloud Apps to protect files in your OneDrive and SharePoint Online locations.
-Before you can create a file policy, you need to enable file monitoring so Microsoft Defender for Cloud Apps can scan files in your organization.
+You want to use file policies in Microsoft 365 Defender to protect files in your OneDrive and SharePoint Online locations.
+Before you can create a file policy, you need to enable file monitoring so Microsoft 365 Defender can scan files in your organization.

 1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.